 Anything past the N5 book is beyond the scope of what MIA considers basic vocab.
 After reading through a grammar guide and learning the most common ~1000 words, you should be more than ready to start sentence mining, which will be discussed in a later section.

 With that said, we think it can be useful to go through the JLPT Tango N4 book as well, alongside starting sentence mining.
 We’ve made an Anki deck for the N4 book in a similar style as the N5 deck.
-Just like with the N5, if you email us with proof of purchase, we’ll send you the deck.
+Just like with the N5, if you submit the N4 deck request form, we’ll send you the deck.

 We don’t recommend going through N3 and beyond, and so we haven’t created Anki decks for those books.

 After completing basic grammar and basic vocab, the bulk of your active study will revolve around sentence cards until reaching basic fluency.
 In this section, we’ll explain what sentence cards actually are, and in the next section, we’ll explain how to make them.

 A sentence card is an SRS card with a target-language example sentence on the front, and whatever is needed to understand the sentence on the back.
 Often times, sentence cards are made using sentences taken directly from your own immersion.